godwinaden/band-route-problem/readme.md

 ### Time Tracking:

-    point40: The 2-opt algorithm took approximately 34 milliseconds to analysis the points40 test
+    point40: The 2-opt algorithm took approximately 1606 milliseconds to analysis the points40 test
     data.
-    point200: It took approximately 54 milliseconds.
+    point200: It took approximately 2304 milliseconds.
-    point500: This took 300 milliseconds.
+    point500: This took about 8345 milliseconds.

 Because of some constraints and time, I intended and worked towards outputing a animated visualized diagram but I just displayed with text format and static graph hoping that in the future with time, I will be able to visualize the result with real life mapping techniques and technology.